global-asp/asp-source/en/0031_kisirusiru-the-foolish-one.md

 of paper to carry it back home.
 But on the way the paper got torn and the pot fell down and broke into pieces, spilling the water on the ground.
-When he got home, his mother patiently explained, “My child, next time put the pot on your head.
-Then you'll be able to carry it without spilling.”
+When he got home, his mother patiently explained, "My child, next time put the pot on your head.
+Then you'll be able to carry it without spilling."
-“Yes mother, I understand,” said Kisirusiru.
+"Yes mother, I understand," said Kisirusiru.

 ##